shacker/tangerine/readme.md

 ## Configuration

 Tangerine configuration settings are made in the Django Admin, not in your project settings.
 If you ran the `tangerine_start` script, default settings will have been created for you, but you'll still want to visit Admin|Tangerine|Config to tweak them.
 All of the Config settings should be fairly self-explanatory (see the help_text on each field).

+If you will be running multiple tangerine instances in your site, you'll need one Blog record in the Admin for each blog or news site.

 Tangerine will crash if you have not created a Config record!